 The ongoing debate over the Illumina-Pacific Biosciences merger has come to a head with their competitor Oxford Nanopore rejecting the revised remedies.
 In documents filed with the UK’s Competition and Markets Authority (CMA) and published online Oxford Nanopore comments on Illumina’s offer and what could be done to restore the market balance.

 The advancement of sequencing technology has had the singe biggest effect on genomics research.
 As it develops further, so does the scope of genomic research and applications.

-The Digital DNA series will explore the role of large-scale genetic testing in science, industry and society.
+The Digital DNA series explores the role of large-scale genetic testing in science, industry and society.
 We aim to understand both the benefits and risks of this emerging technology and see what the future may hold.
-In the first of our Digital DNA series, we talked to Dr. Peter Ney, a researcher in the […]
+In our third interview of the Digital DNA series we talked to Dr. Patrick Short, CEO of Sano Genetics. […]

 Fruit flies with a certain genetic mutation have significantly longer lifespans and better resistance to stresses than flies without the mutation.
 Fruit flies share a significant proportion of their genes with humans, making them good models to study human diseases and ageing.
 As the fruit flies usually live for about two months their lifespan is […]

 A new technique to analyse the tumour DNA present in patient’s blood circulations is an effective method to monitor breast cancer progression.
 The technique has been shown to give a hundred-fold improvement in the detection limit for tumour DNA.
 Analysis of the DNA that the tumour sheds into the bloodstream provides a non-invasive means of […]

 A genomic study of Komodo dragons has shed light on their crucial genetic adaptations that have enabled them to become powerful apex predators.
 Komodo dragons are native to the Indonesian Islands, where they are top of the food chain.
 They can be up to 3m long, run at speeds of 20 kph and can take […]